SebastianDall/methylation_utils/README.md

           Supply chain of motifs as <motif>_<mod_type>_<mod_position>.
 Example: '-m GATC_a_1 RGATCY_a_2' --min-valid-read-coverage <MIN_VALID_READ_COVERAGE>
-          Minimum valid read coverage for calculating methylation. [default: 3] --batches <BATCHES>
+          Minimum valid read coverage for calculating methylation. [default: 3] --batch-size <BATCH_SIZE>
           Number of contigs to process at a time.
-Higher number will use more RAM. [default: 3000] -h, --help
+Higher number will use more RAM. [default: 1000] -h, --help
           Print help
 ```